 Products carry information that can influence disposal behaviors of customers.
 One such information is expiration dates on perishable food products.
 My research aims to understand the influence of this piece of information in the context of perishable food products.
 Every year tons of good edible food past its expiration date is disposed by Americans and wasted (Lieb et al, 2013).
 Therefore, shedding light on the unclarity confusion related to expiration dates is crucial.
 My research explores consumer experiences, perspectives, and opinions about expiration dates and the confusion surrounding them that influences food disposal and eventually causes food wastage.
 This line of research holds several implications for consumers, public policy makers, manufacturers, and retailers.
 The findings suggest that consumers need education on food safety information and freshness characteristics that will enable proper handling, safe food storage, and disposal at the consumers’ end.

-There is growing recognition that teaching is one of the core functions of the business academic community and one of the core roles of a professor’s professional identity.
+There is growing recognition that teaching is one of the core functions of the business academic community and one of the important roles of a professor’s professional identity.
 Despite calls for increasing attention to teaching and the “Scholarship of Teaching and Learning” (SoTL), business schools and universities continue to embrace research as the primary mission.
 I attempt to bridge this gap between teaching and research through SoTL in the field of developing marketing faculty’s pedagogical competence and providing experiential learning opportunities to business students.